Emergency management and nuclear security – Who does what

 At the nuclear power plant, the plant operator is the lead for responding to the incident at the power plant, referred to as onsite response.
 The province and local authorities would be the lead in responding to the needs of the surrounding community, referred to as offsite response.

-During an emergency, the Canadian Nuclear Safety Commission (CNSC) provides regulatory oversight of the actions being taken by the licensee to protect the public, the workers and the environment.
+During an emergency, the CNSC provides regulatory oversight of the actions being taken by the licensee to protect the public, the workers and the environment.

 Federal government departments can also be called upon to support the efforts led by provincial and local authorities.